punkerluv66/X-Ray-Image-Processing-/Readme.md

 The C++ program in `main.cpp` performs the following key functions:

-1.  **Data Reading**: The program reads raw data from a binary file (`block.int`) that contains the X-ray intensity measurements. [cite_start]The file format includes the image dimensions (width and height) and a header before the pixel data[cite: 291].
+1.  **Data Reading**: The program reads raw data from a binary file (`block.int`) that contains the X-ray intensity measurements.
+The file format includes the image dimensions (width and height) and a header before the pixel data.
-2.  [cite_start]**Data Processing and Calibration**: The core of the program is the `process_data` function, which performs two main calibration steps to correct for image distortions caused by the betatron's characteristics[cite: 292, 293]:
+2.  **Data Processing and Calibration**: The core of the program is the `process_data` function, which performs two main calibration steps to correct for image distortions caused by the betatron's characteristics:
     * **Background Normalization**: It first subtracts a signal threshold to normalize the background.
-    * [cite_start]**Betatron and Detector Calibration**: It then calibrates the image by correcting for the varying intensity of the betatron's impulses and its narrow beam[cite: 292, 293]. [cite_start]This is done using reference rows and columns of detectors that are not occluded by the scanned object[cite: 294].
+    * **Betatron and Detector Calibration**: It then calibrates the image by correcting for the varying intensity of the betatron's impulses and its narrow beam.
+This is done using reference rows and columns of detectors that are not occluded by the scanned object.
-3.  **Image Generation**: The calibrated data is used to generate a normalized bitmap image (`normalized_image.bmp`). [cite_start]The program also has an option to generate a second image (`thickness_image.bmp`) which represents the **mass thickness** of the scanned objects[cite: 317, 319]. [cite_start]This representation is based on the law of X-ray attenuation, where the logarithm of the intensity ratio is proportional to the mass thickness[cite: 308].
+3.  **Image Generation**: The calibrated data is used to generate a normalized bitmap image (`normalized_image.bmp`).
+The program also has an option to generate a second image (`thickness_image.bmp`) which represents the **mass thickness** of the scanned objects.
+This representation is based on the law of X-ray attenuation, where the logarithm of the intensity ratio is proportional to the mass thickness.
 4.  **BMP File Handling**: The code includes helper functions to create the necessary file and info headers for the BMP format and to write the image data to a file.

 ### Visual Results